 DIY Fireplace Makeover – Modernizing with Venetian Plaster

-Right after that is when I applied the venetian plaster – the first time!
+Right after that is when I apply venetian plaster – the first time!

 Replacing Floor Tile

-Once the area was cleaned of debris, I started the process of re-tiling.
-I built the underlay up to the same height as the rest of the floor by inserting a piece of leftover cement board over the plywood.
+Once the area is clean of debris, I start the process of re-tiling.
+First, I build the underlay up to the same height as the rest of the floor by inserting a piece of leftover cement board over the plywood.

-As I measured the ones that had to be cut, hubs cut those for me as I went.
+As I measure for new tiles, Hubs cuts them for me as I go.
 We make a great team!

 I let the thinset dry for a day.
 The picture below is just before I grouted the tile.

-You couldn’t even see the floor repaired after grouting!
+You couldn’t even see the floor repair after grouting.
+It blends right in!

-Here’s the fireplace a few years before we moved onto the final phase of our makeover:
+Here’s the room a few years before we moved onto the final phase of our fireplace makeover:

-The installation of a new gas fireplace is a welcome addition for the warmth (and now I don’t have to look at soot residue either)!
+The installation of a new gas fireplace is a welcome addition for the warmth (and now I don’t have to look at soot residue in the opening)!

 Looking back on pictures of the house when I first bought it, it has come such a long way.
 I’m sure the previous owner wouldn’t even recognize it now.